Capital Markets Advisory Committee

 The committee will also consider appropriate strategic targets and key performance indicators for the Treasury's New Zealand Debt Management Directorate and New Zealand Export Credit team, as well as monitoring and advising on the performance against them.

-Current members of CMAC are: Leilani Frew (Chair), Michael Allen, Phillip Anderson, Martin Jones, and Linda Robertson.
+Current members of CMAC are: Leilani Frew (Chair), Michael Allen, Phillip Anderson, Martin Jones, Linda Robertson, and Toni Kerr.

 Leilani Frew (Chair)